 "The very strong emphasis of the conversation was to determine how we could, each in our own way — but particularly China — make very clear to the North Koreans that the time has come for them to return to the talks," Rice said.

 Beijing insists it has little influence over Kim's isolated Stalinist regime and has resisted U.S. appeals to pressure its ally.
 China is believed to supply the North with up to one-third of its food and one-quarter of its energy.

 Analysts say the North's declaration last month that it has nuclear weapons might prompt China to force Pyongyang back into talks.
 But they say Beijing might be holding out for a U.S. overture to make the North return willingly.

 U.S. and Chinese diplomats met last week in Shanghai with their counterparts from Japan and South Korea to discuss possible steps to get North Korea back to the bargaining table.

 The North wants aid and a peace treaty with the United States in exchange for a settlement.
 The vice president of its parliament, visiting South Africa last week, said it was up to Washington to create unspecified "appropriate conditions" to restart talks.

-The nuclear dispute flared in late 2002 when Washington said Pyongyang admitted operating a secret nuclear program in violation of a 1994 agreement that gave it oil and other aid in exchange for abandoning nuclear development.
+China has organized three rounds of six-nation talks since the dispute flared in late 2002.
+Washington said Pyongyang admitted operating a secret nuclear program in violation of a 1994 agreement that gave it oil and other aid for abandoning nuclear work.